johngallagher/patterns/rails/query-object-over-queries-on-models-or-controllers.md

 end
 ````

-A better Alternative is to use the Query Object.
+A better alternative is to use a Query object.

 ````ruby